 I tend to think of drug stability in the same way that I think of changing the oil in my truck.
 The manufacturer of my truck may recommend that I change the oil every 7,500 miles.
 But if I drive past 7,500 miles (the expiration date on the oil), and get to 7,501, it’s not like the engine is going to fall out.
 Drugs are something like that.
 They’re probably good for quite a while after the expiration date, but the longer you go, the better the chance that the drug has lost some potency.

 “How long?” you ask.
-The stability of drugs is something that has been studied a bit.
-In 1986, inter-agency agreement was established between the US Department of Defense and the FDA, to address stockpiles of drugs that had accumulated in the US military.
-I mean, drugs cost the military a lot of money, and no matter what you think about government expenditures, it would be a big waste to throw them all away.
+Honestly, that’s a big question.
+The stability of drugs is something that has been studied a bit: here’s a study from 2019 which concluded, “It seems to be reasonable for a large portion of drugs to extend the expiry dates far beyond five years.”
+All the way back in 1986, inter-agency agreement was established between the US Department of Defense and the FDA, to address stockpiles of drugs that had accumulated in the US military.
+Turns out that drugs cost the military a lot of money, and no matter what you think about government expenditures, it would be a big waste to throw them all away.
 Anyway, the program is called SLEP (shelf-life extension program).
 The SLEP has studied the safety and efficacy of drugs past their labeled expiration dates, and they’ve found that 88 percent of 122 stockpiled drug products (stored in their unopened containers) could be extended by an average of 5 1/2 years (CLICK HERE if you want to learn more).
 In another study, on a drug called theophylline (used for treatment of people with respiratory problems) found that it had 90% of its potency 30 years past its expiration date.
 Finally, in 2012, a laboratory analysis of eight prescription drugs that expired between 28 and 40 years ago found that most have remained just as potent as they were on the day they were made (CLICK HERE for that one).
 If you put all that information together, it does seem that most medications are remarkably stable.

 4. Is Stability Affected by How the Drugs are Kept?

 In a word, yes.
 If you keep your horse’s medications in heat or high humidity, it can shorten the life of some medications.
-But tablets and powders seem to be pretty resilient.
+Liquid products are one thing, but tablets and powders seem to be pretty resilient.
 In one study, a few tablets and powders have been studied under adverse conditions, and they’ve held up pretty well, for up to 9 years past their expiration date (CLICK HERE to see the study).
 And certain drugs held up even longer!

 5. What About Liquid Drugs?